claycle/northtexasaikido/content/seminar-section.md

 ## Patricia Hendricks Shihan
 #### 7th Dan

-[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, April 6th and 7th, 2024**.
+[Patricia Hendricks Shihan](https://www.aikido-sanleandro.com/patricia-hendricks-shihan/) returns to North Texas Aikido for a full weekend of outstanding instruction **Saturday and Sunday, May 11th and 12th, 2024** (rescheduled!).
 Don’t miss this opportunity to deepen your understanding of Aikido under this world-renowned master instructor.

 Register online for the seminar now.
 Fees are $130/person for both Saturday and Sunday, or $90/person for either Saturday or Sunday.